darchlp/rbrcutils/README.md

 <!-- badges: end -->

-The goal of rbrcutils is to provide access to functions to produce tables and figures used commonly in developing reports for the Rosemary Bryant AO Research Centre.
+The goal of rbrcutils is to provide access to functions used commonly in developing reports for the Rosemary Bryant AO Research Centre.

 ## Installation